JigyashaSharma/AdvanceTask/README.md

 ## Talent Standard Task Code Repository

-This project I did at as part of MVP Studio internship to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture for the candidate role.
+This project I did as part of MVP Studio internship to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.
+Tasks below give more details on the feature completed as part of this project.

 ## Tasks